keboola/developers-docs/extend/common-interface/config-file.md

 }
 {% endhighlight %}

-This will download only file which have the tag `fooBar` and were produced by a parent job to the currently running docker.
+This will download only files with the `fooBar` tag that were produced by a parent job to the currently running Docker.

-#### Output mapping - Basic
+#### Output Mapping - Basic
-You can define additional properties for uploaded files in the output mapping configuration.
-If that file is not present in the `/data/out/files` folder, an error will be throws.
+Define additional properties for uploaded files in the output mapping configuration.
+If that file is not present in the `/data/out/files` folder, an error will be thrown.

 {% highlight json %}
 {